The strict press (also known as the Military Press) is what most people refer to as the overhead shoulder press.

 Lock your elbows

-You should lock your elbows out at the top with the bar directly over your shoulders and middle of your foot (which is achievable by performing step 2).
+You should lock your elbows out at the top with the bar directly over your shoulders and middle of your foot.
+This will help better activate the serratus anterior muscles.

 Return to starting position and repeat